 Chinese restaurants are a dime a dozen in Singapore but we've yet to come across one like Yellow Pot.
-Not only do they tread a fine line between modernity and tradition, but they also take sustainable dining really seriously by working with local suppliers and are also trying to achieve a closed-loop and zero waste management system by practicing composting and more.
+Not only do they tread a fine line between modernity and tradition, but they also take sustainable dining really seriously by working with local suppliers and are also trying to achieve a closed-loop and zero waste management system by practising composting and more.

-Start with the hot and sour soup ($12) and roast duck ($32) with a twist – and no, we don't mean incorporating European techniques or ingredients.
+Start with the hot and sour soup ($12) and roast duck ($32) with a twist – and no, by that we don't mean incorporating European techniques or ingredients.
 Yellow Pot prides itself in creating its sauces from scratch in house.
 The soup is prepared with a housemade hot bean paste made from fermented bean paste and chillis while the duck is marinated for two days with fermented bean curd, herbs and spices before it's roasted in a traditional Apollo oven till its skin is shatteringly crisp.
 Other must-tries include the braised sweet and sour eggplant ($14) and stir-fried mee sua ($18) that has plenty of wok hei goodness and fresh seafood.

-At The Summerhouse in the vast Seletar Aerospace Park, most of the vegetables and mear are sourced from a farming collective of Singaporean and Malaysian growers and producers.
+At The Summerhouse in the vast Seletar Aerospace Park, most of the vegetables and meat are sourced from a farming collective of Singaporean and Malaysian growers and producers.
 They also work with a local kelong (an offshore platform used for fishing) for the supply of seafood.
-The edible garden on ground floor of The Summerhouse produces the herbs you get in the dishes.
+The edible garden on the ground floor of The Summerhouse produces the herbs you get in the dishes.

 Although they stick to the farm-to-table mantra at The Summerhouse, you'll be surprised to see that the menu is all about comfort food that is indulgent and rich in flavour.
-Start with the silky smooth smoked potato puree ($14) and the Australian avocado with ikura and sous vide egg ($14) before digging in to the heartier dishes like the pickled and slow-cooked lamb shoulder ($34) and smoked butter poached red snapper fillet ($42).
+Start with the silky smooth smoked potato puree ($14) and the Australian avocado with ikura and sous vide egg ($14) before digging into the heartier dishes like the pickled and slow-cooked lamb shoulder ($34) and smoked butter poached red snapper fillet ($42).

 What is Singapore cuisine?
 That's a question chef-owner Han Li Guang – who quit his high-flying desk job in the banking industry to become a chef – has struggled to answer since he first launched Restaurant Labyrinth.

 Old iterations of the menu saw him reinterpreting classic local dishes, coming up with creations like chilli crab ice cream and chendol xiao long bao.
 But over the past year, Han Li Guang has been discovering more of what Singapore has to offer through its farm and local producers.
 The result is a new menu comprised mostly of locally-sourced ingredients.
 An exquisite clam tart is made using clams from Ah Hua Kelong, layered with housemade XO sambal and Chinese spinach in a tart of deep-fried wonton skin and the Labyrinth rojak comprises of 12 different herbs from Edible Garden City tossed in a natural stingless bee honey and served with a cempedak and jackfruit sorbet.
-Inspired by the flavours he grew up with – his grandmother's cooking, favourite hawker dishes and the abundance of underappreciated ingredients – he's created an homage to his Singapore we can all be proud of.
+Inspired by the flavours he grew up with – his grandmother's cooking, favourite hawker dishes and the abundance of underappreciated ingredients – he's created a homage to his Singapore we can all be proud of.

 You’d expect an establishment that’s selling buzzwords like ‘organic’, ‘low carbon footprint’ and ‘hand-picked herbs’ to be all judgmental, but Spa Esprit’s Open Farm Community (OFC), doesn’t at all try to make you feel like they’re perched over you on some moral high ground.
 Yes, the Edible Gardens crew has turned the surrounding grounds into plots for greens like lemon balm, rosemary and dill for the kitchen but the menu packs some culinary muscle.